Courts Act 1971: History

 The officers of these courts were generally eligible to become circuit judges.

-The post of circuit judge is introduced in the second part of the Act.
+The post of circuit judge is introduced in the second part of the act.
 They sit in the Crown Court and county courts, are appointed by the monarch on the Lord Chancellor's advice, and retire at the age of 72 (this has now been changed to 70 by the Judicial Pensions and Retirement Act 1993).
 The Lord Chancellor may also sack a circuit judge on the grounds of "incapacity or misbehaviour".
 Judges are to have a salary and pension, and must take an oath of office.
-The act also introduces part-time Crown Court judges, known as recorders, who are similarly appointed by the Lord Chancellor.
+The act also introduces part-time Crown Court judges, known as recorders—also appointed by the Lord Chancellor.
+(Since the Constitutional Reform Act 2005, appointing judges has been reformed and is now done by the Judicial Appointments Commission in England and Wales, and equivalent bodies in Scotland and Northern Ireland.)